Can the two-shot and you're out of here policy help Boris Johnson save the summer? | ExBulletin

 Nonetheless, the fact that neither Shapps nor the Prime Minister announced this seeming good news at a major televised press conference told its own story.
 Both are very reluctant to send a premature signal that life is back to normal, especially when we are still a long way from Freedom Day on July 19 in the altered lockdown roadmap.

 The race to bite as many people as possible is also not over, as Vaccine Minister Nadhim Zahawi made clear on Wednesday.
-(Oddly enough, he revealed that he had to take a lateral flow test for England’s game against Croatia “because I didn’t have enough time for my second vaccination.”
-The date of June 13 of this match suggests that Zahawi, who is 54, failed to follow the Prime Minister’s edict on May 14 for those over 50 to get a new dose after eight weeks and not 12, but it is another story.)
+(Oddly enough, he revealed that he had to take a lateral flow test for the England game against Croatia because I didn’t have enough time for my second vaccination.
+The June 13 date of this game suggests that Zahawi, who is 54, did not follow the Prime Minister’s edict on May 14 for those over 50 to get a new dose after eight weeks not 12, but that’s another story.)

-The vague “later in the summer” schedule of the two-hit-and-you’re-out-of-here policy indicates its reliance on the Delta variant path.
+The later wave in the summer time policy of Two Jabs and You’re Out of Here indicates its reliance on the Delta variant path.
 Thankfully, hospitalizations appear to be starting to flatten in parts of the UK, but the increase in cases can still seem pretty frightening for a desperate NHS already facing a backlog of non-Covid treatments.
 This is why this announcement made it look like the PM was dipping a toe in the water, rather than risking a flop.

 Johnson is under pressure from ministers like George Eustice and Jacob Rees-Mogg to use July 19 to implement full unlock.
-Eustice publicly demanded that “all legal requirements to do things be completely removed.”
-Rees-Mogg looked like the Tory backbench lockdown skeptics once again, saying “the terminus is Paddington, not Crewe.
-It’s the end of the line, it’s not an exchange ”.
+Eustice publicly demanded that all legal requirements to do things be removed completely.
+Rees-Mogg looked like the Tory backbench lockdown skeptics once again, saying the terminus was Paddington, not Crewe.
+It’s the end of the line, it’s not an exchange.

 The Prime Minister knows better than anyone that he is taking a political bet with July 19, and removing all restrictions may not be the opinion of his scientists.
-After trying to ignore any connection between the G7 and Cornwall’s peak in Delta affairs, he could be on the ropes again if admitting thousands of UEFA bigwigs causes a new import just because he wants to. that Wembley is hosting the Euro final.
+After trying to ignore any connection between the G7 and Cornish peak in Delta affairs, he could be on the ropes again if the admission of thousands of UEFA bigwigs causes a new importation simply because he wants Wembley to host the Euro final.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online

-Note: This article originally appeared on The HuffPost UK and has been updated.